GD399-OSD/OSD-book/Introduction/20180429flosregulary.md

 # F/LOS Regularly

-"How come developers have latched onto the open source movement, but designers have not?" -- Garth Braithwaite
+"Why have developers latched onto the open source movement, but designers have not?" -- Garth Braithwaite

 Free/Libre Open Source software (F/LOSS) powers much of the web and the modern tech world.
 F/LOS hardware powers all manner of maker spaces, workshops, and offices.
 How do we use these same ideas and mechanisms to the benefit of Graphic Design?

-The main way a contemporary designer might interface with open source is through technologies or frameworks, maybe an operating system -- Facebook React[^], Adobe Brackets[^] and Phone Gap[^], Bootstrap, Google Android, many of the underlying technologies to Dropbox[^] (a lot of non-open things are built on top of open things), etc. It's also likely that you've seen or used an open source font (The IBM Plex typeface got some press and fonts.google.com serves free and open source fonts exclusively, many of which are in use on millions of websites across the internet[^] (there are now some really good ones there FYI)).
-But, despite most of the internet being powered by open source tools (Linux, Apache, MySQL, Node, PHP, Wordpress, React, Drupal, etc.), and that web designers increasingly rely on F/LOS frameworks and text editors and file formats to do their work, visual design itself has yet to embrace the F/LOS tools nor F/LOS methods available to it.
+Contemporary designers interface with open source through web technologies and frameworks, maybe an operating system -- Facebook React, Adobe Brackets and Phone Gap, Bootstrap, Google Android (and a lot of non-open things are built on top of open things Safari, Dropbox, etc).
+It's also likely that you've seen or used an open source font (The IBM Plex typeface got some press and fonts.google.com is moving towards serving open source fonts exclusively, making F/LOS type viewable on millions of websites across the internet (Open Sans alone is featured in more than 19,000,000 websites)).
+But, despite most of the internet being powered by open source tools (Linux, Apache, MySQL, Node.js, PHP, Drupal, etc.), and that web designers increasingly rely on F/LOS frameworks, text editors, and file formats to do their work, visual design itself has yet to embrace the F/LOS tools nor the F/LOS methodologies available to it.

 F/LOS in a graphic design context provides alternative tools for the creation of designs (Inkscape, Nodebox), file formats that are easier to port across a range of systems and tools (SVG, XML), and a different ideological framing for the creation of cultural artifact (Free as in Freedom, increased collaboration).
 Engaging in making with the tools, formats, and ideas creates new opportunities for learning and creating.
 Through these lenses F/LOS is a useful critical tool for the discipline.

 ## A Starting place

-A cursory google search for "Open Source Design" quickly returns a wonderful place to start seeing how F/LOS might immediately have impact in graphic design.
-Garth Braithwaite, a designer at Adobe (originally for the open source text editor Brackets, now on some other open source projects, but still at Adobe), founded an organization called "Design Open."
-Their founding manifesto is as follows:
+Any web search for "Open Source Design" returns a wonderful place to start understanding how F/LOS can immediately have an impact in graphic design.
+Garth Braithwaite, a designer at Adobe (originally for the open source text editor Brackets, now on some other open source projects, but still at Adobe), founded an organization called "Design Open" (originally named Open Source Design [DATES!])
+Braithwaite's founding manifesto is as follows:

 I will: